Workshops for Adults & Teens

 reconcile his loss, while exploring the idea of inheritance itself.
 Woven into one intimate and

-from private grief and transformed into a meditation on confronting the past while facing the
+unforgettable program, Inheritances tells a universal story of lineage, loss, and place — born from private grief and transformed into a meditation on confronting the past while facing the future.

 Adam will lead a community discussion exploring grief, process, 'outsider art,' identity, and the various natures of inheritance.
 The talk will incorporate live performance and excerpts from his correspondence with the participating composers.
 Participants will learn more about the unorthodox process of developing Inheritances, and how this project has been used by him, the composers, and its audiences, as a vessel to confront the past while facing the future.